emixa-d/antioxidant-fallback/README.md

 Rust without cargo, with the idea of eventually stopping wasting energy.
 Some WIP experiments into making rust work with Guix properly.

-Currently, the Rust apps 'agate', 'diffr', 'hexyl and 'sniffglue' can be built, see guix.scm:
+Currently, the Rust apps 'agate', 'castor', 'diffr', 'hexyl and 'sniffglue' can be built, see guix.scm:

-$ guix build -L . -f guix.scm
+$ guix build -L . -f antioxidant-packages.scm
 $ [...]/bin/hexyl
 (input some lines)